-- 8.1 Where a complainant tries to re-open the issue with the school after the complaints procedure has been fully exhausted and the school has done everything it reasonably can in response to the complaint, the Chair of Governors, or Chair of the Trust Board will inform the complainant that the matter is closed. - 8.2 If the complainant subsequently contacts the school again about the same issue, the school can choose not to respond.
-The normal circumstance in which we will not respond is if (this list is not intended to be exhaustive): - the school has taken every reasonable step to address the complainant's needs, and; - the complainant has been given a clear statement of the school's position and their options (if any), and; - the complainant is contacting the school repeatedly but making substantially the same points each time. - 8.3 The school will most likely choose not to respond if: - it has reason to believe the individual is contacting the school with the intention of causing disruption or inconvenience, and/or; - the individual's letters/emails/telephone calls are always or often abusive or aggressive, and/or; - the individual makes insulting personal comments about, or threats towards, school staff. - 8.4 Once the school has decided that it is appropriate to stop responding, the complainant will be informed in writing, either by letter or email.
+- 7.1 Where a complainant tries to re-open the issue with the school after the complaints procedure has been fully exhausted and the school has done everything it reasonably can in response to the complaint, the Chair of Governors, or Chair of the Trust Board will inform the complainant that the matter is closed. - 7.2 If the complainant subsequently contacts the school again about the same issue, the school can choose not to respond.
+The normal circumstance in which we will not respond is if (this list is not intended to be exhaustive): - the school has taken every reasonable step to address the complainant's needs, and; - the complainant has been given a clear statement of the school's position and their options (if any), and; - the complainant is contacting the school repeatedly but making substantially the same points each time. - 7.3 The school will most likely choose not to respond if: - it has reason to believe the individual is contacting the school with the intention of causing disruption or inconvenience, and/or; - the individual's letters/emails/telephone calls are always or often abusive or aggressive, and/or; - the individual makes insulting personal comments about, or threats towards, school staff. - 7.4 Once the school has decided that it is appropriate to stop responding, the complainant will be informed in writing, either by letter or email.
 When making this decision, the school will ensure that complainants making any new complaint are heard, and that the school acts reasonably.
 The school will ensure that the complainant is fully aware of the paths open to them to refer the complaint to external bodies (see section 10).

-9 Record keeping and annual reporting
+8 Record keeping and annual reporting

-- 9.1 Trust schools will record the progress of all complaints, including information about actions taken at all stages, the stage at which the complaint was resolved, and the final outcome.
-The records will also include copies of letters and emails, and notes relating to meetings and phone calls. - 9.2 This material will be treated as confidential and held centrally, and will be kept entirely confidential, viewed only by those involved in investigating the complaint or on the review panel (except where the secretary of state or someone acting on their behalf or the complainant requests access to records of a complaint through a freedom of information (FOI) request or under the terms of the Data Protection Act, or where the material must be made available during a school inspection). - 9.3 Records of complaints will be kept for 5 years.
+- 8.1 Trust schools will log the progress of all complaints, including information about actions taken at all stages, the stage at which the complaint was resolved, and the final outcome, using the Trust's database.
+When a complaint reaches formal stages the records will also include copies of letters and emails, and notes relating to meetings and phone calls. - 8.2 This material will be treated as confidential and held centrally, and will be kept entirely confidential, viewed only by those involved in investigating the complaint or on the review panel (except where the secretary of state or someone acting on their behalf or the complainant requests access to records of a complaint through a freedom of information (FOI) request or under the terms of the Data Protection Act, or where the material must be made available during a school inspection).

-- 9.4 The details of the complaint, including the names of individuals involved, will not be shared with the whole governing board in case a review panel needs to be organised at a later point. - 9.5 The CEO will present a written report to the Trust Board giving anonymous details of the number of formal complaints received at each school, the general nature of complaints, how they were resolved, and at what stage. - 9.6 Headteacher's and Heads of Schools will present a written report to the Local Governing Body giving anonymous details of the number of formal complaints received, the general nature of complaints, how they were resolved, and at what stage.
+- 8.3 Records of complaints will be kept for the period of time determined in the Trust's Data Retention Policy. - 8.4 The details of the complaint, including the names of individuals involved, will not be shared with the whole governing board in case a review panel needs to be organised at a later point. - 8.5 The CEO will present an annual written report to the Trust Board giving anonymous details of the number of formal complaints received at each school, the general nature of complaints, how they were resolved, and at what stage.
+The Local Governing Body will receive a similar report for their individual school.

-10 Referral to the Department for Education (DfE)
+9 Referral to the Department for Education (DfE)